waizui/luacg/README.md

 ## Usage

-To use laucg, you need to install lua interpreter in your computer.
+To use luacg, you need to install lua interpreter in your computer.

 It can be downloaded [here](https://sourceforge.net/projects/luabinaries/files/5.2.4/Tools%20Executables/)